 Staff Quarantine: The Cal/OSHA ETS apply.
 However, by Executive Order N-84-20, the period and conditions of quarantine in the ETS are determined by CDPH Guidance on Isolation and Quarantine, or any applicable local health orders, whichever is longer.
-Under these regulations, there are limitations on continuing to work, based on one's vaccination and booster status (see the following chart for details).
-Also, beginning on January 14, 2022, under the soon-to-be-readopted Cal/OSHA ETS, employers will have additional obligations related to masking and six feet of distancing upon an employee's return to work (for 14 days after their last exposure).
-More information will be forthcoming after the readoption of the Standards.
+Under these regulations, there are limitations on continuing to work, based on one's vaccination and booster status (see the following charts for details).